Curare is considered a poison in the world, although strictly speaking it is a very particular poison.

 He returned to the United States to recover with therapies, but suffered from intense pain in the extremities on the right side of his body.
 He thought that the curare used by the indigenous people of the area to relieve muscle pain could help him.

-This curare, made from various types of liana, reached E.R.
-Squibb Laboratories, which purified it under the trade name of Incostrin, which it gave to researchers seeking promising clinical uses for the product.
+This curare, made from various types of liana, was delivered to the E.R.
+Squibb Laboratories where it was purified under the trade name of Incostrin and given to researchers seeking clinical uses for the product.

 It was already known that the raw material of curare came from two types of plants: menispermaceae, such as Chondrodendron tomentosum, and logoniaceae(Strychnos toxifera), and that the active ingredient of curare was d-tubocurarine.